-Psychology- This three (3) credit hour course offers an introduction to the field of psychology.
-By exploring key figures, diverse theoretical perspectives, and research findings that have shaped some major areas of contemporary psychology.
+Psychology- This is a distance education course that offers an introduction to the field of psychology.
+Students will access the course through their student portal and complete assigned essays, cases studies, projects and online discussions.
+Students will explore key figures, diverse theoretical perspectives, and research findings that have shaped some major areas of contemporary psychology.